mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 | Body Weight Dip             | Body Weight Dip            | Power Tower       | 3 x 8-12    | Triceps, Chest          | Shoulders              |
 | Dumbbell Lateral Raise      | Dumbbell Lateral Raise     | Dumbbells (optional) | 2 x 10-12   | Shoulders               | Traps                  |

+**Cooldown:**
+- 5–10 minutes of light cardio (walking, cycling, etc.)
+- Static stretching for all major upper body muscles
+- Deep breathing/relaxation

 ---

 ## Saturday – Lower Body/Core (Cable + Power Tower)

 <!--
 Reasoning:
-- Compound and accessory movements (Bodyweight Squat, Leg Press, Leg Curl, Hanging Knee Raise, Plank) target all major lower body and core muscle groups for strength, stability, and balance.
+- Compound and accessory movements (Bodyweight Squat, Leg Press, Leg Curl, Hanging Knee Raise, Plank) are ordered to start with the most demanding lower body lifts and finish with core and stability work.
-- Hanging Knee Raise and Plank ensure core is trained with both dynamic and static work.
+- This order (compound → isolation → core) is supported by strength training best practices for safety, effectiveness, and progression.
+- Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
 - Exercises use both cable machine, Power Tower, and bodyweight for variety and progression.
 - All choices are beginner-friendly, progressive, and mapped to Garmin Connect for easy tracking.
 References: ACE Fitness, Mayo Clinic, Nerd Fitness.